These healthy Gluten-free Cherry Chocolate Oatmeal Cookies are sweetened with coconut sugar, dried cherries and chocolate chips. Soft and chewy!

 For more recipe ideas for using rolled oats, see 30 Healthy Oatmeal Recipes.

 - 1 1/4 cups oat flour certified gluten-free, if necessary*

 - 1 1/2 cups rolled oats certified gluten-free, if necessary

 - Heat oven to 350°F. Line 2 baking sheets with parchment paper.

 - Cream butter and sugar together with an electric mixture until fluffy.
 Add almond extract and egg and beat until smooth.

 - In a separate bowl, combine oat flour, oats, baking soda, and salt.

 - And to creamed mixture and beat just until combined.
-Stir in chopped dried cherries.
+Stir in chopped dried cherries and chocolate chips.

 - Use a cookie scoop or drop by tablespoonfuls on to parchment paper-lined baking sheets.
 Flatten slightly.
 Bake for 8-10 minutes or until golden brown.
 Let sit on baking sheet for 3-4 minutes, then transfer to a wire rack to cool.

 Kitchen Items I used to make these Cherry Chocolate Oatmeal Cookies